(561) 455-4455 Free Case Review

 • Theft of trade secrets or unfair business practices

-Florida Deceptive Trade Practices Act: FDTPA allows recovery of treble damages (3 times actual damages) and attorney fees for unfair competition, making these cases valuable when properly documented.
+Florida Deceptive and Unfair Trade Practices Act: FDUTPA allows recovery of treble damages (three times actual damages) for unfair competition, making these cases particularly valuable when properly documented.

 Why You Need a Specialist